-KPMG LLP served as our independent registered public accounting firm for the 2017 and 2016 fiscal years and has been selected to serve in that capacity for us for the 2018 fiscal year.
+KPMG LLP served as our independent registered public accounting firm for the 2018 and 2017 fiscal years and has been selected to serve in that capacity for us for the 2019 fiscal year.
 It is anticipated that representatives of KPMG LLP will be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and to respond to any appropriate inquiries of the shareholders or their representatives.

-Set forth below are the fees paid or accrued for the services of KPMG LLP during 2017 and 2016:
+Set forth below are the fees paid or accrued for the services of KPMG LLP during 2018 and 2017:

-2017 2016
+2018 2017

-Audit fees \$ 720,800 \$ 720,000
+Audit fees \$ 595,300 \$ 720,800

 Audit-related fees

-Tax fees 197,805 205,850
+Tax fees 206,740 197,805

 All other fees

-Total \$ 918,605 \$ 925,850
+Total \$ 802,040 \$ 918,605

-Audit fees for 2017 and 2016 consisted primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
+Audit fees for 2018 and 2017 consisted primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
 Such audit services include audits of financial statements, audit of the effectiveness of internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
+Included in the 2018 audit fees were fees related to our 2018 acquisition.
 Included in the 2017 audit fees were services incurred in connection with an at-the-market equity issuance program as well as fees related to our 2017 acquisitions.

-Tax fees for professional services rendered in 2017 and 2016 consisted primarily of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.
+Tax fees for professional services rendered in 2018 and 2017 consisted primarily of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.